samantha96/Graph-Convolutional-Neural-Network-for-Entity-Extraction/README.md

 # Data Processing
 To feed GCN model and generate the neural network, we must provide three matrices.
-N*N matrix represent the dependencies between words in a sentence N*D matrix represent features of each word
+1. the dependencies between words in a sentence
+2. features of each word
-N*E matrix represent class of each word
+3. class of each word